Slevinski/slevinski.github.io/series/unicode-and-signwriting/entries/chronology-and-record/handout.md

 The core historical fact is this:

+- character naming advanced
-- the symbol inventory advanced
+- a fully compatible symbol model did not
 - the compatible writing-system solution did not

 That remains the central documentary problem.